calliope-project/calliope/doc/model/installation.rst

 * NumPy
 * Pandas
 * numexpr
+* pytables
 * PyYAML

-Optional modules:
+Optional (but recommended) modules:

 * matplotlib (to display results)

 In addition, Pyomo requires a solver.
-Calliope has been tested with both `GLPK <https://www.gnu.org/software/glpk/>`_ and `CPLEX <http://ibm.com/software/integration/optimization/cplex-optimization-studio/>`_.
+Any solver compatible with Pyomo should work.
+Calliope has been tested with `GLPK <https://www.gnu.org/software/glpk/>`_, `CPLEX <http://ibm.com/software/integration/optimization/cplex-optimization-studio/>`_, and `Gurobi <http://www.gurobi.com/>`_.

-The recommended way to obtain all required and optional Python modules with the exception of Coopr is to use the `Anaconda distribution <https://store.continuum.io/cshop/anaconda/>`_.
+By far the easiest (and recommended) way to obtain all required Python modules with the exception of Coopr is to use the `Anaconda distribution <https://store.continuum.io/cshop/anaconda/>`_.
 Once that is set up and configured as the active Python interpreter, install Coopr with ``pip install coopr``.

 Installation
 ============